JackySo-MYOB/code-challenge-3/README.md

 4. jq for readable output
 Remarks: All other softwares and utilities required in task demonstration and automation will be included into IaC structures

-On the ohter hand, you need AWS ID and credential for AWS infrastructure building to validate application deployment into k8s cluster
+On the other hand, you need AWS ID and credential for AWS infrastructure building to validate application deployment into k8s cluster

 ### IaC structures and summaried purpose of some key files